Journey to the Cross, Part 5: He is Risen! Telling the News with Fear and Great Joy

 1. Where were you when you made your decision to accept Jesus of Nazareth as your Lord and Messiah?
 Please comment.

-2. If you haven’t yet, please pray this simple prayer.
+2. If you haven’t yet, please pray this prayer.
 Please message me of your decision.

 Lord Jesus, for too long I’ve kept you out of my life.
 I know that I am a sinner and that I cannot save myself.
 No longer will I close the door when I hear you knocking.
 By faith, I gratefully receive your gift of salvation.
 I am ready to trust you as my Lord and Savior.
 Thank you, Lord Jesus, for coming to earth.
 I believe you are the Son of God who died on the cross for my sins and rose from the dead on the third day.
 Thank you for bearing my sins and giving me the gift of eternal life.
 I believe your words are true.
 Come into my heart, Lord Jesus, and be my Savior.
 Amen.